See Worldwide VoD

 David Austin: We can fix a great deal of the problem.
 We cannot fix everything.
 The Bill is not a panacea but it can achieve a great deal, and we believe we can achieve a great deal working as the regulator for stages 1 to 3.

-role for industry.
+there is a role for industry.
 Any time I have a conversation with an MP or parliamentarian about this and they have a child in their lives--whether @ their own, or nieces or nephews--we quickly come to the point that it is a bit of a nightmare.
-They say, "We

 We need to build those protections in online so we know what children are seeing and whom they speaking to, and also skilling up children themselves through school and helping parents.
 But we believe the industry has an important part to play in

 Government, in terms of regulating and ensuring that spaces where children are online are as safe as they can be.

 Christian Matheson (City of Chester) (Lab) Q To follow on from the Minister's question, you feel you are able to tackle roughly the top 50 most visited sites.
 Is there a danger that you then replace those with the next top 50